goldenapples/recommended-links/readme.txt

 == Changelog ==

+= 0.2.2 =
+Added a widget to display the most recently posted links in the sidebar.
+Also, fixed some minor javascript and css errors.

 = 0.2.1 =
 Implemented four new sorting options to the recommended links archive page: "newest", "hot", "current", and "score".
 Also fixed minor bug in resolving symlinked plugin directory